Shivamkanse2104/Infosys-milestone/README.md

 yes, may be it contain duplicates or not fit for triples... alright it has 121 triples.. whether it is fine

 yaa fine

+guys i am uploading the ppt for the 3rd milestone can you guys check on it